RSDKModding/Sonic-Mania-Decompilation/README.md

 ## Getting dependencies

 This repo includes everything you need for Sonic Mania + RSDKv5(U).
-If you wish to compile only Sonic Mania, you can skip to the [compilation steps below](#compiling).
+If you wish to compile only Sonic Mania, you can skip to the [compilation steps below](#compiling) and compile with the `WITH_RSDK` flag disabled.

 ### Windows
 To handle dependencies, you'll need to install [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) (make sure to install the `Desktop development with C++` package during the installation) and [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-cmd#1---set-up-vcpkg) (You only need to follow `1 - Set up vcpkg`).